apayne/supervision-scripts/doc/TROUBLESHOOTING.md

 The requirements for run-user-service are as follows:

 1. Do not attempt to inject the command options for the service, they will be automatically included.
-1. The appropriate svscan is installed and in the `$PATH`.  *This requirement may go away in a future version.*
+1. The appropriate svscan is installed and in the `$PATH`.
 1. The definition directory name must be the framework-specific svscan program, a hyphen, and the user name.
 Example: s6-svscan-juser will start `sv6-svscan -c1000 /home/juser/service`.
 Example 2: runsvdir-juser will start `runsvdir -P /home/juser/service`.

 ### My user-controlled svscan/runsvdir/s6-svscan can't be controlled, how do I fix this?